Sustainable mugs helping to reduce College’s carbon footprint

 Students will be encouraged to use their mugs at the Pub and Terrace, as well, though they will not be charged an additional fee if they do not.
 Juice and water bottles, as well as milk cartons, still will be available and purchased as they normally are.
 The Commons will operate the same, with cups being provided.

-“The idea came up as part of our Sustainability Committee on campus,” says Sodexo General Manager Sarjit Singh.
+“The idea came up as part of our Sustainability Committee on campus,” says a Sodexo spokesperson.
 Senior Kaitlyn Welzen, a Sodexo sustainability intern, says the committee hopes to “reduce our carbon footprint, reduce the amount of waste generated (and) encourage sustainable thinking and actions.”

 Moving forward, these mugs will be provided to all new and transferring students.
 If students lose their sustainable mug, they either can buy a new one or simply use any reusable cup that holds approximately 16 ounces.